NormanTUD/CheckLaTeXPackageCompability/README.md

 # Incompatible modules

-The following modules were found to be incompatible, though this list is in no way exhaustive (only tested about 2% of all possible combinations!).2% of all possible combinations!).
+The following modules were found to be incompatible, though this list is in no way exhaustive (only tested about 2% of all possible combinations!).

 abnt-etoolbox